AndriiShvaika/todo-app/README.md

 ### `yarn install`

-And run the actual program with this command:
+Thereafter run the actual program with this command:

 ### `yarn start`

-To run the JSON server:
+And run the JSON server:

 ### `yarn fake-json`